by Dan Senn

 duration 12 minutes and 10 seconds

-pre-recorded sounds made from prepared piano samples manipulated using the Fairlight
+pre-recorded sounds sampled from a prepared piano recorded and manipulated using a Fairlight

-CAGED, named after John Cage, was considered a "theatre piece", language commonly used at the time meaning the performer has a role beyond just playing the music for a designated work.
-Theatre lights were used and scored within the work.
+CAGED, named after John Cage, referencing his prepared piano invention, is a "theatre piece", language commonly used at the time meaning a performer had an intended theatrical role beyond playing the music.
+Theatre lights and levels are designated in the scored, for example.

 Dan Senn working on the Fairlight CMI at the Canberra School of Music, Australia in the early 1980s.
 Click image to enlarge.